 1. Palermo- the charming capital of Sicily

-Visit for: unfiltered street life experience, the best street food in the world, historical monuments and culture.
+Visit Palermo for an unfiltered street life experience, the best street food in the world, historical monuments, and culture.

-No Sicily trip can be complete without getting to know its charismatic capital, Palermo.
+No Sicily trip can be complete without getting to know its charismatic capital, Palermo- a must-visit place in Sicily.
 Recognized as the most conquered city in history, Palermo boasts an incredible wealth of historical sights, countless impressive churches, and monuments, many of which are UNESCO listed.
 Also known as the number one place for street food in the world, Palermo is gritty, rough around its edges, raw, and laud.

 Within its textured walls you will encounter a mixture of people from different continents, colorful markets, gold-plated churches, and grand palaces, always bustling Quatri Canto, a lively Mondelo beach set against the Pellegrino mountain.
 In short, Palermo is a complete contrast to everything else you will see in Sicily.